Human Computer Interaction at UCA

 The content of the course may be subject to change.
 Curriculum content is provided as a guide.

-For our students coming from a non-UK educational background, UCA has launched an Integrated International Pre-Masters year.
-On this course you’ll prepare for postgraduate study with a mix of online and face-to-face learning that will give you the study skills required to complete a Master’s, and you’ll also improve your English for academic study.
+On this course you’ll prepare for postgraduate study with a mix of online and face-to-face learning that will give you the study skills required to complete a Masters course.

 Fundamentals of HCI